-Bourne is a caring and inclusive school.
+Bourne is a child and family-centred inclusive school.
 We endeavour to ensure that each pupil is valued as an individual and included in all aspects of learning and school life from the nursery to year 6.

 Please click headings below for more information.